PRAKRITI-2000/-Exploratory-Data-Analysis-for-Analysing-the-Product-Market-Fit-for-a-Startup/README.md

 The regions with the highest demand and corresponding market size.
 How to tailor R&D efforts based on localized pollution trends.

+# Disclaimer
-## Disclaimer: This project is provided by Codebasics Resume Projects.
+This project is provided by Codebasics Resume Projects.
 One can visit their website and collect the datasets from there, as uploading datasets in a personal repository shall imply copyright issues.
+The link to the dataset and project information is here: https://codebasics.io/challenges/codebasics-resume-project-challenge/20.